Cluster sizes in subcritical soft Boolean models: Proofs

 Hence, we can apply Lemma~\ref{lem:nConnection}, finishing the proof. \end{proof}

 \paragraph{BK inequality.} The last section was devoted to showing how a path whose skeleton consists of start and end vertex only can be reduced to a single edge in probability.
 Since we consider more general paths in the following, we need to decompose the whole path in its subpaths between two consecutive skeleton vertices to make use of the above results.
-To this end, we use a version of the BK inequality~\cite{BK85} for an independent edge marking of a Poisson point processes as in~\cite[Theorem 2.1]{HvdHLM20} generalising the result in~\cite{GuptaRao1999} for the classical Boolean model.
-The application to our setting is described in detail in~\cite[p.~14]{HvdHLM20}.
+To this end, we use a version of the BK inequality~\cite{BK85} for an independent vertex-edge marking of a Poisson point processes as in~\cite[Theorem 2.1]{HvdHLM20} that generalises the BK inequality for the classical Boolean model in~\cite{GuptaRao1999}.
+The application to our setting is described in detail in~\cite[p.~14]{HvdHLM20}. {In a nutshell, the BK inequality states that two \emph{increasing} events, i.e.\ events that become more probable if additional vertices are added to the graph, are less likely to occur on two disjoint subsets of the original graph than separately on two independent copies of the graph.}

 Let \(\x_0,\x_1,\dots,\x_k\) be given vertices with a vertex mark structure that form a skeleton.
 That is, their marks are decreasing until they reach the vertex with minimum mark and only increasing afterwards.
 Let us denote by \(\{\x_0\xleftrightarrow[\x_0,\x_1,\dots,\x_k]{n}\x_k \text{ in } \widehat{\cG}^\beta_{\x_0,\x_1,\dots,\x_k}\}\) the event that \(\x_0\) and \(\x_k\) are connected by a (shortcut-free) path of length \(n\) and skeleton \(\x_0,\x_1,\dots,\x_k\) in \(\widehat{\cG}^\beta_{\x_o,\dots,\x_n}\), which is consistent with the previously used notation.